 Hypothyroidism, also referred to as an under-active thyroid, affects two to three percent of the American population today.
-You could have it and not even know it.
-Just like me…I now am totally aware that I had thyroid problems well before I was diagnosed.
 Here are a few suggestions on natural alternatives to Hypothyroidism.

 When I was diagnosed I had no clue what Hypothyroidism even was until I got on the internet and research the name.
 You would think the doctor that diagnosed it would have told me more.
 If you don’t know, Hypothyroidism is a condition where the thyroid gland does not produce enough thyroid hormone called thyroxine.
 Thyroxine is responsible for regulating the way that the body uses energy.
 The use of energy in the body is known as metabolism, which is how the body breaks down foods and drinks and converts it into energy.
 With low or insufficient thyroxine hormone levels, several of the body’s functions are slowed down which can lead to dry skin, memory problems, and fatigue.